Learn how to level up your franchise SEO tactics in this handy go-to guide.

-You don’t have to have each site be exactly the same outside of its own content and contact info.
-However, keeping the major design and navigation elements the same will create a more seamless user experience.
+Now, we’re not saying you have to keep each site exactly the same outside of its own content and contact info.
+But keeping the major design and navigation elements cohesive will create a more seamless user experience.

 It’ll also make things easier if your company decides to conduct an overhaul or brand refresh.

-For franchises, it could be beneficial to have a cloud-based company-wide content calendar (such as a Google Sheet).
+For franchises, it could be beneficial to have a cloud-based, company-wide content calendar (using Google Sheets, for example).
 Each franchise could have its own Sheet or tab.

 This way, locations can glean inspiration and insight from one another, while making sure they’re not doubling efforts unnecessarily.